 The combined forces of support to production and increase in demand of a sustainable commodity have shown great potential for change and influence over the market.
 If these forces are balanced and coordinated, the pace of transformation can be increased as well.
-Brazilian soy in the Amazon is an example that demonstrates what can be achieved through an integrated approach that combines policy, producer engagement and market demand.

 Government efforts are varied in nature and scale; public agendas for promoting agriculture expansion, forest conservation, and rural development are not always aligned and coordinated at a national level.
-Financial institutions and other private sector service providers involved in agriculture and value chains are showing initial interest in reduced-deforestation commodity trade and the role they can play in promoting it.
+Financial institutions and other private sector service providers involved in agriculture and supply chains are showing initial interest in reduced-deforestation commodity trade and the role they can play in promoting it.
 Only by working through an integrated approach is it possible to create linkages and synergy that go beyond current efforts and multiply connections.

 An initiative constructed based on the different expertise and visions of Implementing Agencies and Partners can reflect the complexity of the challenge.
+The different Agencies can interact and influence multiple components of the supply chains to trigger transformation where the stakeholders in the chains have greater leverage over market transformation.
+The supply chain composition and balance between demand and supply is different in each commodity, each providing unique opportunities for intervention and entry points.
 Additional baseline and market information can be found in the Palm Oil and Soy & Beef annexes (annex B and C) to this document.